earthly/earthly/README.md

 * Please report bugs as [GitHub issues](https://github.com/earthly/earthly/issues).
 * Join us on [Slack](https://earthly.dev/slack)!
 * Questions via GitHub issues are welcome!
 * PRs welcome!
-But please give a heads-up in GitHub issue before starting work.
+But please give a heads-up in a GitHub issue before starting work.
 If there is no GitHub issue for what you want to do, please create one.
 * To build from source, check the [contributing page](./CONTRIBUTING.md).

 <br/>